JoaoVitorOtavio/SequelizeStudy/README.md

           app.listen(3000);

-TO INIT THE PROCJET JUST WRITE IN THE TERMINAL "node index.js"
+TO INIT THE PROJECT JUST WRITE IN THE TERMINAL

+         node index.js

 4 --> to create a initial settings from sequelize write in the terminal